 - Setup: Take your normal address position.

-- Backswing: As you initiate your backswing an in turn, consciously lift your trail heel a tiny bit off the ground. this is incorrect 'cause the pressure must go on the inside part of the foot" You should feel the coil happening over a strong trail leg, braced against your instep.
+- Backswing: As you initiate your backswing and turn, consciously lift your trail heel a tiny bit off the ground.
+You should feel the coil happening over a strong trail leg, braced against your instep.

 3. The Split-Stance Drill